ctp-archive/data-journalism/modules/liberating-data/_posts/2022-02-01-need-liberating.md

 Consider this note from the Post's Fatal Force Database methodology:

-> In this data set, The Post tracks only shootings... in which a police officer, in the line of duty, shoots and kills a civilian.
-The Post is not tracking deaths of people in police custody, fatal shootings by off-duty officers or non-shooting deaths in this data set.
+> "In this data set, The Post tracks only shootings... in which a police officer, in the line of duty, shoots and kills a civilian.
+The Post is not tracking deaths of people in police custody, fatal shootings by off-duty officers or non-shooting deaths in this data set."

 This decision **limits the data**.
 But this methodology is neither right nor wrong – it's a **choice**.
 And one the team is making explicit in its reporting.